Records show Midland-Odessa shooter once lived in Lorena and Waco

 According to online records, Ator lived at a Lorena and Waco address.

+Lorena Independent School District Superintendent Joe Kucera said Ator graduated from Lorena High School in either 2000 or 2001.
+He could not say for sure because the district's online records did not go back that far.

-Ator also has a criminal record in McLennan County where he faced an unspecified misdemeanor charge in 2001.
+Ator also has a criminal record in McLennan County where he faced an evading arrest charge in 2001.

 Authorities have no definitive answers yet about a motive in Saturday's shooting, which left 22 others injured, including three law enforcement officers, Odessa Police Chief Michael Gerke said.
 FBI special agent Christopher Combs said authorities do not believe there is any connection to terrorism.